aristanetworks/avd/docs/howto/network_services.md

 ```

 In this example, VLAN 250 will be created and stretched across any devices matching the `storage` tag, but it will not have an SVI or IP address managed by AVD's network services model.
+For more information please see the how-to guide on tags **Need to add link**.

 ## Complete Tenant Example